ahmdsadik/ecommerce/README.md

 - **User registration and login:** Users can register and login to the website.
 - **Admin dashboard:** Admins can login to the admin dashboard to manage the website.
+- **Real-time chat:** Admins can chat with each other in real-time.
 - **Product management:** Admins can add, edit, and delete products.
 - **Order management:** Admins can view and manage orders.
 - **User management:** Admins can view and manage users.